<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1769849793197035&amp;ev=PageView&amp;noscript=1">

 Table of contents:

-1. What is TOGAF®?
+1. What is TOGAF?

-4. What are the benefits of TOGAF®?
+4. What are the benefits of using the TOGAF standard?

-5. What are the disadvantages of TOGAF®?
+5. What are the disadvantages of the TOGAF standard?

-What is TOGAF®?
+What is TOGAF?

-What are the four components of TOGAF®?
+What are the four components of the TOGAF standard?

-TOGAF® is divided into four core components that guide organizations in developing and maintaining their enterprise architecture:
+The TOGAF standard is divided into four core components that guide organizations in developing and maintaining their enterprise architecture:

 1. Architecture Development Method (ADM): It outlines a step-by-step process for developing an EA practice.
 This iterative process guides organizations through defining their architecture, from initial vision to final implementation.